Isaiah Stewart announces he’s leaving Washington Huskies to enter NBA draft

 The Huskies were picked third in the Pac-12 preseason poll and touted as a dark horse Final Four contender.

-After racing to a 10-2 start and climbing into the Associated Press Top 25 poll, Washington won just five of its last 20 games, including a nine-game losing streak that tied for the second-longest in school history.
+After racing to a 10-2 start and climbing into the Associated Press Top 25 poll, Washington lost 15 of its last 20 games, including a nine-game losing streak that tied for the second-longest in school history.

 The Huskies finished last in the Pac-12 at 5-13 and 15-17 overall.